 You can also see the photos of past events on our photo gallery.

 You don't have to be a member to attend meetings, but it's a good idea to join the group through our Web forum.
 It's free and you'll receive meeting reminders and special event invitations.

-When I lived in Edinburgh, I started a French meetup group (which is still going strong!) and enjoyed it so much that when we were planning the move to Toulouse I wanted to be part of a similar group here.
-Not finding anything that matched what I was looking for, I started a Web site.
-Before long, some people signed up and we had our very first meeting the week I arrived in Toulouse, in April 2005.
+When Narelle lived in Edinburgh, she started a French meetup group (which is still going strong!) and enjoyed it so much that when she planned to move to Toulouse she wanted to be part of a similar group here.
+Not finding anything that matched what she was looking for, she started a Web site.
+Before long, some people signed up and we had our very first meeting the week she arrived in Toulouse, in April 2005.

 Our first meeting attracted six people and we met in a tea salon in the city centre.
-There were a few subsequent meetups at cafes on Capitole and then things stopped for a couple of months while I went to Paris to get my teaching qualifications, came back and learnt French and got married.
+There were a few subsequent meetups at cafes on Capitole and then things stopped for a couple of months while she went to Paris to get her teaching qualifications, came back and learnt French and got married.

 Over Christmas drinks at the Crowne Plaza in December 2005, we decided to move the group to a bigger venue.
 This became Crowne Plaza Nights.